 As one’s tolerance goes up and the dosage climbs up as well, the side effects are likely to be more pronounced and the problems getting off the drug will also increase.

-A person can take the drugs properly and then find that he can't quit when he wants to, or he could start out abusing them after seeing his friends taking them.
+A person can take the drugs properly and then find that he can’t quit when he wants to, or he could start out abusing them after seeing his friends taking them.
 Either way, it takes a thorough drug rehab program to help a person steer a clean and sober path after addiction.
-The Narconon drug recovery program has been helping people find lasting sobriety after addiction to drugs like Valium, alcohol, heroin and others for more than forty-five years.
+The Narconon drug recovery program has been helping people find lasting sobriety after addiction to drugs like Valium, alcohol, heroin and others for forty-nine years.

-Valium ® is a registered trademark of Roche Products Inc.
+Valium® is a registered trademark of Roche Products Inc.